Catch every movement in a range

-The Grid Quantity setting dictates how many Grid Levels the bot should create.
-The AI strategy determines the price levels automatically.
+The Levels setting dictates how many Grid Levels the bot should create.
+The Automatic strategy determines the price levels automatically.

-It is possible to specify 100 Grid Levels but be warned, exchanges will have different limits for the maximum amount of orders you can create per chart.
+It is possible to specify up to 201 Grid Levels but be warned - exchanges have different limits for the maximum amount of orders you can create per chart.

 Avoid the closest level

-Grid Bots don't place any orders for the nearest level to the current price.
-This is to avoid the bot from buying and selling coins for the same price and incurring a 0% profit trade (in fact it could count as a loss as the trading fees will need to be accounted for).
+GRID Bots don't place any order at the nearest to the current price level.
+This is to prevent the bot from buying and selling coins for the same price and incurring a 0% profit trade (in fact, it could count as a loss as the trading fees will need to be accounted for).

-In our example, price is nearest to Grid Level #5, so the bot removes it.
+In our example, the price is nearest to Grid Level #5, so the bot removes it.

 Let's paint our Grid Levels!

-All Grid Levels above are painted orange/red as they are all sell orders.
+All Grid Levels above are painted red as they are all Sell orders.

 When the price rises

-Whenever chart price rises and crosses a sell Grid Level, profit is made as the coin is sold (BTC in our example) as the sell order fills.
-The bot then places a new buy order one level lower.
+Whenever the chart price rises and crosses a Sell Grid Level, profit is made as the coin is sold (BTC in our example) as the Sell order fills.
+The bot then places a new Buy order one level lower.

-Say the price reaches $7200 and fills your order, then the bot places a new buy order at level #5.
+Say the price reaches $7200 and fills your Sell order #6, then the bot places a new Buy order at level #5.

-Level #6 is inactive now as it's closest to the current price.
+Level #6 becomes inactive now as it's filled, and it's closest now to the current price:

 When the price drops

-Whenever chart price falls and crosses a buy Grid Level, the buy Limit Order created by the Grid Bot earlier is filled (USDT is used to buy BTC, in our example).
-The bot then places a new sell order one level higher.
+Whenever the chart price falls and crosses a Buy Grid Level (e.g., #5), the Buy Limit Order created by the Grid Bot earlier is filled (USDT is used to buy BTC, in our example).
+The bot then places a new sell order one level higher (#6).

-The price reaches $7000 and fills your order, and the bot places a new sell order at level #6.
+As per our example, the price reaches $7000 and fills Buy order #5, and the bot places a new sell order at level #6.

-The level #5 is closest to the current price and inactive now.
+Level #5 is closest to the current price and is thus inactive now:

-Buying and selling continues until you stop the bot
+Buying and selling continue until you stop the bot

-See the animated example on the GIF below or use this link to open a bigger version.
+See the animated example in the GIF below, or use this link to open a bigger version: